TacoGuy21/VOID/README.md

 # VOID
-You are trapped in a pure black abyssbwith nothing besides a green gateway and several sharp spikes.
+You are trapped in a pure black abyss housing nothing but a green gateway and several sharp spikes.
 Will you escape?